-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element

 Medium Yes Discretionary No

 Catalog 10 Points 5 Points 0 Points

 Website 5 Points 2.5 Points 0 Points

-Enrollment contract 5 Points 2.5 Points 0 Points
+Enrollment Contract 5 Points 2.5 Points 0 Points

-Connecticut requires private occupational schools to clearly display in a location visible to students and the public the school's procedures for resolving complaints regarding its operation, including the filing of inquiries or complaints with the commissioner.
+Connecticut requires private occupational schools to clearly display in a location visible to students and the public the school's procedures for resolving complaints regarding the school's operation, including the filing of inquiries or complaints with the commissioner.
 Connecticut receives credit for discretionary inclusion on school website and catalog because both are locations that are visible to students and the public and it is reasonable to assume that schools may post the required information at these locations.
-(Regs., Conn.
-State Agencies § 10a-22k-13(b).)
+Regs., Conn.
+State Agencies § 10a-22k-13(b)